pontem-network/bridge/README.md

 # Diem ↔ Pontem Bridge

+**THIS PROJECT IS NOT READY FOR PRODUCTION YET, IT'S IN ACTIVE DEVELOPMENT**

 This document describes research around building a bridge between Diem and Pontem Network.

 Current goal is to allow transfer assets (mostly standard ERC20 like tokens) between both networks.
 The bridge is going to be based on Proof of Authority currently and later could be swapped with Governance or even PoS validators.